Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Experiments

 \subsection{Hallucination Analysis}

-To call back the motivation and evaluate whether our proposed framework can really help alleviate the hallucination issues in PLM-based semantic parsers, we further compare and analyze the generated logical forms from our method as well as from the BART-base baseline.
-Analysis results are shown in Table \ref{tab:hallu}.
+To call back the motivation and evaluate whether our proposed framework can help alleviate the hallucination issues in PLM-based semantic parsers, we further compare and analyze the generated logical forms from our method and from the BART-base baseline.
+We determine hallucination based on whether the generated logical form contains unfaithful or irrelevant schema tokens \cite{shi2021learning, ji2022survey}, and the results are shown in Table \ref{tab:hallu}.
 By explicitly addressing the \textit{semantic anchors} with intermediate supervision, our method can enforce the PLM to generate faithful structures and significantly reduce hallucination.
 Apart from the quantitative results, we also conduct case analysis and present two examples from the \textsc{KQA Pro} dataset in Figure \ref{fig:hallu}, where the PLM baseline mistakenly generates unfaithful content and our method can precisely output the correct SPARQL query.